Snawoot/bloom/README.md

 Default configuration is sufficient for testing the set of 500,000,000 elements with false-positive probability 0.1%.

 ### Installation
-Run `sudo apt-get install build-essential libssl-dev libevent-dev` in order to install dependencies.
+Run `sudo apt-get install build-essential libevent-dev` in order to install dependencies.
 Then run `make` to build server or `make static` to build statically linked binary.

 ### Running
 `./bloom <filename_for_snapshot>` or